xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 the primary signal is amplified so is the noise inherent in analog signals.
 Measuring the true optical signal to noise ratio requires test measurement equipment which cannot be packaged in the size of a DCO.
-The DCO estimates the OSNR based on DSP compensation.
+The DCO estimates the OSNR based on DSP compensation and are not precise in all conditions.

 ### Chromatic Dispersion
 Chromatic Dispersion is a linear optical impairment which degrades the